DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Eligibility requirement checks can only be completed after you’ve arrived in England.
 Therefore, the international relocation payment (IRP) cannot be made before you take up your teacher training place or teaching job.

 In order to be paid the IRP, you must have a UK bank account in your name (this can be digital).
+The IRP cannot be paid into a building society account (building societies are financial institutions owned by members that offer banking services).

 If you are a teacher or a salaried teacher trainee, you must also have a [UK National Insurance number](https://www.gov.uk/apply-national-insurance-number).
 You can apply for this once you arrive in England, as long as your visa gives you the right to work and you have a confirmed job.

 You will receive a single payment from the Department for Education around the end of your first term of training or employment.
 You will be paid as and when your eligibility requirements have been checked – we cannot guarantee an exact payment date.

 You will not have to justify any expenses or give us receipts or any other evidence of the relocation costs you have incurred.

+If your details, such as your address, change after you have applied, please inform us as soon as possible to avoid any delay to your payment.

 The Department for Education reserves the right to withhold payment if you are no longer studying on an eligible course or employed in an eligible job on the payment date.